vinay961/SchoolManagements/Readme.md

 - **How to make connections between database tables in ASP.NET MVC**

 1. **How to handle images in ASP.NET MVC**
-To handle images we first create a variable env for the hosting environment.
+-To handle images we first create a variable env for the hosting environment.
 Then we create a folder named "images" in the wwwroot folder.
 We save the images in this folder.
 We use the following code to save the image in the folder.
 ```csharp
     string fileName = "";
     if(s.ImageFile != null)